Titi-Gal/Celeste-Automatic-Video-Editor/readme.txt

     Only requiered argument is "path_with_videos", the others can be in any order and combination.
     Debug, Crop and Blackdetect arguments should be left alone unless you're having trouble detecting transitions.

+I didn't license it, but you can use however you like, i dont care, its just a simple python script

 Dependencies:

 ffmpeg on path, if you don't know to install it just search for install ffmpeg